If you would like to live on half your income, you will need to make some adjustments to how you live, work and stay entertained.

 Related: What Is House Hacking

-A tenet of FI is to never buy new, but if you’re already driving a used car, you can save more money by carpooling, co-sharing a car with a roommate or friend, biking to work, and/or learning how to do basic maintenance yourself.
+A tenet of FI is to never buy new.
+If you’re already driving a used car, you can save more by carpooling, sharing a car with a roommate or friend, biking to work, and/or learning how to do basic maintenance yourself.

 Address Your Triggers & Reroute Your Behavior

 Every FIRE walker has their own triggers.
-Even the most frugal among us have certain things we know will eat through our budgets.
+Even the most frugal have certain things that will eat through our budgets.
 It’s unique to each person.
-For some of us, we know that going out to the bars would be our undoing, or tech gadgets easily tempt our willpower, making it hard to stay on track.
+For some, going out to the bars would be our undoing, or tech gadgets easily tempt our willpower, making it hard to stay on track.

-You can start your own side hustle to learn photography, website editing, dog sitting, or selling consignments on Ebay.
-Starting a side hustle around an existing hobby can be a great way to indulge while getting some tax write-offs and even earn some extra income.
+You can start your own side hustle to learn photography, website editing, dog sitting, or selling consignments on eBay.
+Starting a side hustle around an existing hobby can be a great way to indulge while getting tax write-offs and even earning extra income.